 - 1. Where a student does not agree with a Panel's decision they have the right to submit an appeal. - 2.
-To lodge an appeal, the student must write to the Academic Registrar within 10 working days of the decision being communicated to them.
-The letter should set out the basis for the appeal and include all supporting evidence. - 3.
+To lodge an appeal, the student must submit a completed FtP Appeal Form to the Head of Student Casework within 10 working days of the decision being communicated. - 3.
 Appeals submitted outside the specified deadline will normally be ruled invalid.
-In exceptional circumstances, the Academic Registrar may exercise flexibility in the deadline where a student makes a demonstrable case that they would not reasonably be able to submit by the deadline.
-In such cases the student must contact the Academic Registrar detailing the reasons for the delay and stipulate the date that the academic appeal will be available for consideration.
-The Academic Registrar reserves the right to extend a submission deadline or to rule that an application cannot be submitted late. - 4.
+In exceptional circumstances, the Head of Student Casework may exercise flexibility in the deadline where a student makes a demonstrable case that they would not reasonably be able to submit by the deadline.
+In such cases the student must contact the Head of Student Casework detailing the reasons for the delay and stipulate the date that the academic appeal will be available for consideration.
+The Head of Student Casework reserves the right to extend a submission deadline or to rule that an application cannot be submitted late. - 4.
 The grounds for appeal are: - Procedural irregularity in the fitness to practise process - Bias, or perceptions of bias, at any point within the process - New evidence has come to light which, for good reason, was not available to the Panel and now may undermine the decision that they made - The decision made by the Panel was unreasonable in all the circumstances